Anonymus Londinensis

 Anonymus Londinensis (or Anonymus Londiniensis) is the name given to an anonymous Ancient Greek author of approximately the 1st century AD, whose work On Medicine (Ἰατρικά, De Medicina) is partially preserved in a papyrus in the British Library (PBrLibr inv.
 137 = P.Lit.Lond.
 165).
+The papyrus was found in Egypt.
 It ranks as the most important surviving medical papyrus and provides important information about the history of Greek medical thought.

 On Medicine

 While only fragments survive of some portions of the text, the papyrus containing the work of Anonymus Londinensis is exceptionally well preserved, with 3.5 meters of the roll largely intact, containing almost 2,000 lines of text in 39 columns.
 It seems to be an unfinished draft (breaking off in mid-column) in the hand of the author, who compiled, digested, and manipulated various sources as he wrote, so that we may even observe the process of his thinking as he writes.

 The text consists of three parts: a series of definitions related to the affections of the body and soul (cols.
 1-4), a doxographical part (cols.
 4-20), and a physiological part (cols.
 21-39).